jMonkeyEngine/jmonkeyengine/README.md

 ## Getting Started

 Go to https://github.com/jMonkeyEngine/sdk/releases to download the jMonkeyEngine SDK.
 [Read the wiki](https://jmonkeyengine.github.io/wiki) for a complete install guide.
-You'll want to [join the forum](http://hub.jmonkeyengine.org/) so our tribe can grow stronger.
+Join [the discussion forum](http://hub.jmonkeyengine.org/) to participate in our community, get your questions answered, and share your projects.

 Note: The master branch on GitHub is a development version of the engine and is NOT MEANT TO BE USED IN PRODUCTION.